SabreTools/MPF/CHANGELIST.md

 - Use built-in NETFRAMEWORK directive
 - Update to BurnOutSharp 2.1.0
 - .NET 6.0 and Cleanup
+- Remove .NET Core 3.1 from test project for now

 ### 2.3 (2022-02-05)
 - Start overhauling Redump information pulling, again